nikhiltripathi1/GRIP-tasks/README.md

 ◇ Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
 Check in code in gitlab.<br>

-Link To Live Website -> <a href='https://credit-transfer-app-nikhil.herokuapp.com'>Credit Management App</a>
+Link To Live Website -> <a href='https://credit-transfer-app-nikhil.herokuapp.com'>Credit Management</a>